erlydtl/erlydtl/README.markdown

   argument to the `render/2` call at render-time.
 (These may include any options, not just `locale` and `translation_fun`.)

+* `debug_compiler` - Enable compiler debug diagnostics.
+Currently it
+  debug prints the options passed to `compile:forms` (i.e. if verbosity is >= 2; that is, with two or more `verbose` options) and enables the saving of the compiled template in source form to a .erl file.

 * `debug_info` - This option is passed to `compile:forms` to include
   debug information in the compiled module.

-It will also print all options passed to `compile:forms` if verbosity is >= 2 (e.g. with two or more `verbose` options) and save the compiled template in source form to a .erl file.
+* `debug_root` - The root directory for debug source dumps.
+If set to `false`, no source dump will be saved.
+Defaults to `undefined`, leaving the source dump next to the source template file.

 * `default_libraries` - A list of libraries that should be loaded by default when compiling a template.
 Libraries can be specified either